ckadarla/Interview/04 what_is_devops.md

 #### Familiarize yourself with CI/CD, automation tools, and AWS Developer Tools for a robust DevOps practice.
 #### Continuous learning and adaptation are key in the ever-evolving field of DevOps.

+---
+1. CI/CD Overview:
+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.

+It's a cornerstone of modern DevOps practices, automating the software release process.

+CI/CD allows for rapid, reliable, and repeatable software development and deployment.

+2. Continuous Integration (CI):
+Definition: A practice where developers frequently merge their code changes into a central repository.

+Purpose: To catch integration errors early, ensure code quality, and reduce time to market.

+Process: Code changes are automatically built and tested, ensuring they are ready to be deployed.

+3. Continuous Deployment vs. Continuous Delivery (CD):
+Continuous Deployment: Automatic deployment of all changes that pass the pipeline directly into production.

+Continuous Delivery: Ensures software is always in a releasable state with a manual deployment trigger.

+Key Difference: Continuous Deployment is fully automated without human intervention, while Continuous Delivery may require manual execution for deployments.

+4. Shared Repository:
+A version control system where all code changes are merged.

+Facilitates collaboration and maintains a single source of truth for the codebase.

+Integral for running automated builds and tests.

+5. Monitoring in CI/CD:
+Continuous monitoring of application performance.

+Quickly detect and resolve issues, ensuring software reliability.

+Provides real-time feedback on the health of applications.

+6. Importance of Automation:
+Streamlines processes, reduces errors, and saves time.

+Enables teams to focus on more strategic work by handling repetitive tasks efficiently.

+Facilitates a faster feedback loop and quicker resolutions.

+7. Infrastructure as Code (IaC):
+Manages and provisions infrastructure through code instead of manual processes.

+Enhances reliability, scalability, and consistency.

+Reduces chances of human error and facilitates rapid deployments.

+8. Role of a DevOps Engineer:
+Bridges the gap between development and operations teams.

+Implements and manages CI/CD pipelines, automates processes, and oversees monitoring.

+Continuously improves practices to enhance efficiency and collaboration.

+9. Benefits of CI/CD:
+Improved code quality and reduced integration problems.

+Faster release cycles and quicker feedback.

+Enhanced collaboration and efficiency across teams.

+10. Tools Commonly Used in CI/CD:
+For Source Control: AWS CodeCommit, Git, GitHub, GitLab, Bitbucket.

+For Building & Testing: AWS CodeBuild, Jenkins.

+For Deployment: AWS CodeDeploy, Jenkins, Ansible, Kubernetes, Puppet, Chef, Docker.

+For Automated Pipelines: AWS CodePipeline, Jenkins, Travis CI, GitLab CI/CD.

+Quick Tips:
+Stay Updated: CI/CD and DevOps are continually evolving.
+Stay updated with the latest tools and practices.

+Practice Collaboration: CI/CD thrives on team collaboration and communication.

+Embrace Learning: Get hands-on with tools and technologies that drive CI/CD processes.